minjay/div_curl/README.md

 1. The real data are downloaded through FTP: ftp://podaac-ftp.jpl.nasa.gov/allData/quikscat/L3/wind_1deg_1mo.
 The filenames are `uas_QuikSCAT_L2B_v20110531_199908-200910.nc` and `vas_QuikSCAT_L2B_v20110531_199908-200910.nc`.
 They represent u (zonal) and v (meridional) wind fields.
 2. `real_init.m` preprocesses the real data, transforms the raw data to u and v residual fields, and generates Figure 3.
 3. `real_sim.m` checks the multivariate normality of the u and v residual fields, and generates Figure 4.
 4. `real_fit.m` fits the residual fields to the Mixed Matern model, and the results are summarized in the second column of Table 2, where the standard errors are computed by `real_bootstrap.m`.
-It takes
+Whether the physical characteristics are captured by the Mixed Matern model is checked by `real_sim.m`.
+Figure 5 shows the empirical and fitted cross-covariance functions.
 5.